Hisma/productiv-ai-site/src/content/docs/start/ollama-open-webui.md

 ## Configure Ollama (If using local AI)

-From the same “connections” menu we added our OpenAI connection, Under “Manage Ollama API Connections”, add a new connection.
-We’re going connect directly to the ollama docker container by it’s name.
+From the same “connections” menu we added our OpenAI connection, Under “Manage Ollama API Connections”, confirm you see the connection we configured as an environment variable when we set up docker container `OLLAMA_BASE_URL=http://ollama:11434`.

+![image-20250420-184125.png](./attachments/image-20250420-184125.png)

+We directly connect to the ollama docker container by it’s name.
 This works because both containers are on the same local network.

-![image-20250420-184125.png](./attachments/image-20250420-184125.png)

 ## Test Ollama